felixge/felixge.de/posts/2013/03/03/hello-world.md

 After writing over [300 articles](http://debuggable.com/posts/archive) between
 2006 - 2009, I went on a bit of a blogging hiatus for the past three years.
-This was mostly because node.js took off, and being one of the first contributors send a steady stream of speaking opportunities my way.
+This was mostly because node.js took off, and being one of the first contributors sent a steady stream of speaking opportunities my way.
 This was a lot of fun, but at this point I am a bit sick of traveling, and I have also realized that conferences are not a good platform to share some of the things I'm currently excited about.
 So for 2013 I've decided to cut my traveling to a